PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-java.md

 **NOTE:** You can use any OpenJDK build you want.
 [Azul Zulu](https://www.azul.com/downloads/?package=jre#download-openjdk) is a popular alternative to Temurin, and will work just as well.

 You can also use Oracle Java, but openjdk is better here.
-Also to download Oracle Java 9+ you need an Oracle account which is not a good thing.
+Also, to download Oracle Java 9+ you need an Oracle account which is not a good thing.

 ## Java on linux